RockefellerArchiveCenter/bits_and_bytes/_posts/2014-07-09-what-data-can-do-for-you-and-us.md

 ![terms-over-time](/wp-content/uploads/2014/07/terms-over-time.png)

-As you can imagine, this data is incredibly valuable in helping us think about what are users are searching for, and whether or not they’ll find it in DIMES.
+As you can imagine, this data is incredibly valuable in helping us think about what are users are searching for, and whether or not they'll find it in DIMES.
 It can also help us come up with strategies to improve our description, so that particular keyword terms or structured data are present in our finding aids.

 The data we are able to gather from DIMES gives us both a broad statistical overview of the use of DIMES as well as very detailed information about user interaction with particular functionality.
 Combined this data with in-person user testing, we are able to better understand our users goals and behaviors, and improve DIMES to better match those needs and activities.